WeilabMSU/MDG/README.md

 ## Reference

-1. Multiscale differential geometry learning of networks with applications to single-cell RNA sequencing data, Hongsong Feng, Sean Cottrell, Yuta Hozumi, and  Guo-Wei Wei in print (2023).
+1. Hongsong Feng, Sean Cottrell, Yuta Hozumi, and Guo-Wei Wei, "Multiscale differential geometry learning of networks with applications to single-cell RNA sequencing data" , Computers in Biology and Medicine, 171(2024): 108211.

 ## License